astronomer/docs/learn/connections/azure-data-factory.md

 description: Learn how to create an Azure Data Factory connection in Airflow.
 ---

-[Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) is a cloud-based data integration and transformation service used to build data pipelines and jobs.
+[Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) is a cloud-based data integration and transformation service used to build data pipelines.
 Integrating ADF with Airflow allows you to run ADF pipelines and check their status from an Airflow DAG.

 This guide provides the basic setup for creating an ADF connection.
 For a complete integration tutorial, see [Run Azure Data Factory pipelines in Airflow](airflow-azure-data-factory-integration.md).